Staff login

 This policy provides guidelines for the issue and use of business credit cards.

-• An employee will only be issued a credit card once authorized by the Finance committee of the governing Board.
+An employee will only be issued a credit card once authorized by the Finance sub-committee of the governing Board.

-• Where a business credit card is lost or stolen, then the owner of this card is to notify the Senior Accountant who is responsible for notifying the issuing agency and ensuring the card is cancelled.
+Where a business credit card is lost or stolen, then the owner of this card is to notify the Chief Finance Officer who is responsible for notifying the issuing agency and ensuring the card is cancelled.

-• All holders of business credit cards are required to provide the relevant receipts so that the Senior Accountant can reconcile the monthly credit card statement to the expense form.
+All holders of business credit cards are required to provide the relevant receipts so that the Chief Finance Officer can reconcile the monthly credit card statement to the expense form.

-• All business credit cards are to be returned to the college when the person is requested to by the General Manager (Operations) or the Senior Accountant or where they are no longer an employee of the college.
+All business credit cards are to be returned to the college when the person is requested to by the Chief Operations Officer or the Finance Manager or where they are no longer an employee of the college.

-• The Senior Accountant is responsible for closing down any returned credit cards with the appropriate banking institution.
+The Chief Finance Officer is responsible for closing down any returned credit cards with the appropriate banking institution.

 New Supplier Policy